adamtanana/adamtanana.github.io/projects.md

 The first instruction of the original function becomes a x86 JMP32 command.
 This command has the opcode 0xe9 followed by a 4 byte relative address to where you want to jump to. <br />

-We can calculate the relative address by subtracting the function we want to jump to by the address we are patching. func_to_overwrite - func_to_jump_to.
+We can calculate the relative address by subtracting the function we want to jump to by the address we are patching. `func_to_overwrite - func_to_jump_to`.
 To summarise, we overwrite the function with 0xe9 followed by the calculated offset.
 This is all done by just referencing the function as a char array, and setting the first 5 bytes.

 #### Hidden Files